Five Sonnets

 & teeth.
 Some talk to me talk to me no

 shit.
-As in gentle, gentler still, jaw to jaw, no tongue needed, pure
+As in, gentle, gentler still, jaw to jaw, no tongue, pure

 until gnawing.
-As in, tear me a flesh until flesh is there
+As in, tear me some flesh until flesh

 ever gets, so go, go break